uduntuntu/scratchpad/README.md

 # scratchpad
-Scripts and snippets - usually in Work-in-progress state
+Scripts and snippets - usually in Work-in-progress state.

+Use at own risk.

+Licensed: CC0 - WTFPL - Unlicense